-Bridegrooms wore a crown at their nuptials.
-The bride wore one of natural flowers when taken to her husband's house; and another of artificial flowers, of gold and precious stones, was placed on her head when she entered it.
+Bridegrooms were a crown at their nuptials.
+The bride were one of natural flowers when taken to her husband's house; and another of artificial flowers, of gold and precious stones, was placed on her head when she entered it.